 With more than 2.85 billion monthly active users, Facebook is still the king of social media.
 Its users skew to an older demographic with more disposable income for expensive products.
 Most successful automotive influencers have a brand-specific Facebook account they use to reach these users through photos, videos, and engaging live feeds.

 YouTube also boasts more than 2 billion monthly active users and is perhaps the most popular platform for automotive influencers.
-YouTube creators produce some of the highest quality content, and the platform’s library of long-form video allows influencers to give their audience a comprehensive look at whatever product they are promoting.
-This is especially important for car-buyers who want to learn everything they can about a vehicle before making a purchase.
+YouTube creators produce some of the highest quality content, and the platform’s library of long-form videos allows influencers to give their audience a comprehensive look at whatever product they are promoting.
+This is especially important for car buyers who want to learn everything they can about a vehicle before making a purchase.

 Alex Hirschi is an Australian influencer who worked as a broadcast journalist until 2017 before launching her Supercar Blondie brand.
 She now lives in Dubai with a mission of hunting down the world’s coolest cars.